Arctic Monkeys cancel Dublin show days before Glastonbury due to illness

 The band released their debut record, Whatever People Say I Am, That’s What I’m Not, in 2006, with their most recent album, The Car, released in 2022.

-During recent showsm arctic Monkeys have been playing some old favourites, including debut album track “Mardy Bum” and “Fluorescent Adolescent”, which featured on their 2007 follow-up Favourite Worst Nightmare.
+During recent shows, Arctic Monkeys have been playing some old favourites, including debut album track “Mardy Bum” and “Fluorescent Adolescent”, which featured on their 2007 follow-up Favourite Worst Nightmare.

 Other albums include Humbug (2009), Suck It and See (2011) and Tranquility Base Hotel & Casino (2018).

-Other headlines at this year’s festival, which opens its gates in Worthy Farm on Wednesday (21 June), include Guns N’ Roses and Elton John.
+Headliners at this year’s Glastonbury, which opens its gates in Worthy Farm on Wednesday (21 June), also include Guns N’ Roses and Elton John.
+Find the full line-up here, and a list of the 20 greatest Glastonbury performances here.

 Join our commenting forum